matiasmospan/custom-static-route-operator/staticroute-operator-ibm/docs/design.md

 The solution is to allow customers to create custom static IP routes on all (or on selected) Kubernetes nodes.
 Taking the VPN example, such static routes would point to the VPN gateway as next hop if the destination IP range falls into one of the selected customer's on-prem datacenter's range.

 The current solution is based on other existing solutions.
-There are existing (customer specific) solutions for the same, created by IBM colleagues, like: https://github.com/jkwong888/k8s-add-static-routes and https://github.com/jkwong888/iks-overlay-ip-controller
+There are existing (customer specific) solutions for the same, created by matiasmospan colleagues, like: https://github.com/jkwong888/k8s-add-static-routes and https://github.com/jkwong888/iks-overlay-ip-controller

 The solution is deployed in a DaemonSet on the entire cluster.
 The deployed Pods will have a single controller loop to manage the IP routes locally on the Node, instructed by a Custom Resource, managed by the user.
 There is no central entity, who manages the DS Pods, they are all equal and independently watching the Custom Resource(s).